Whether it's for a loved one or a sign of appreciation for a job well done, here are gifts that any builder would appreciate.

 And Don't Forget Those Thank You Gifts For Your Builder Or Contractor

 Having work done on your home is always an unsettling and stressful time.

-So it's a really nice gesture to get them something once the job is complete to thank them.
+So it's a really nice gesture to get them something for their troubles once the job is complete to thank them.

-This doesn't need to be anything expensive, but your thought, consideration and knowing that you are happy with their work will mean a lot to them.
+And this doesn't need to be anything expensive, as just the thought, consideration, and knowing that you're happy with their work will mean a lot to them.

 Construction can be thirsty work, and there's nothing better than getting home and cracking open a cold bottle of beer at the end of a long, hard day of grafting.

 So why not treat your builder to a few of their favourite beers to help them to relax after all their hard work on your home.

 As a case of cold beer from a happy customer is always going to be a nice thing to load onto your van as you are leaving a job.

 Now any case of beer is likely to be appreciated, but if you want to get something a bit more special you could order them a mixed case of craft beers.